 Historically, the Fund has asked its Stockholders to approve the process by which the Fund votes proxies received thereby from any closed end investment company in the Fund's portfolio.
 The Fund will no longer include such a proposal in its annual proxy statement.
 In accordance with Section 12(d)(1)(F), for each closed-end fund for which the Fund receives a proxy, the Fund (i) has sought and will continue to seek instructions from Stockholders with regard to voting such proxy and vote it in accordance with such instructions, or (ii) has voted and will continue to vote its shares of such closed-end fund in the same proportion as the vote of all other shareholders of such closed-end fund.
 In certain instances (e.g., if there is a contested proposal to be presented at a shareholder meeting of an underlying closed-end fund), Bulldog Investors, LLC, the adviser (the "Adviser") to the Fund may deem it appropriate to seek proxy voting instructions from Stockholders.
-Fund Stockholders may provide such proxy voting instructions on the Fund's website.
-The Fund will vote its shares of such closed-end fund as determined by a plurality of the proxy voting instructions received on the Fund's website.
+Fund Stockholders may provide such proxy voting instructions from Stockholders.
+Fund Stockholders may provide such proxy voting instructions received on the Fund's website.